 But their budget is also partly directed towards some specific groups – youth, or children.
 BBC reaches these groups with digital marketing inventory (paid search marketing, and display advertising – banners, buttons, Media Placement Units).
 The company’s expenditures for marketing in 2009/10 were £1.62m, mainly digital display advertising and search marketing.

-There may also be small amounts of "digital marketing spend across the BBC which are funded by the individual production areas."
+BBC pays lesser amounts as digital marketing spent “across the BBC which is funded by the individual production areas”.

 The interesting fact is that BBC doesn’t employ an SEO firm for their digital marketing activities whatsoever.
 According to the listing of expenses, it seems that SEO is not being employed whatsoever.